AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 ![aelf as a modular blockchain](/img/chapter7.png "aelf as a modular blockchain")

 A [modular blockchain](https://volt.capital/blog/modular-blockchains) is a design approach that focuses on handling a limited set of responsibilities while outsourcing the rest to one or more independent layers.
 It decomposes the various tasks or functions of a blockchain into distinct layers or modules.
-This segregation allows for improved performance, scalability, and customization.
+This segregation allows for improved performance, scalability, and customisation.

 **Execution Layer:** This layer is where transactions and state changes occur, such as modifying wallet balances.
 Users interact with this layer through transaction operations, currency transfers, and smart contract deployments.